Red Oak is generally more affordable than White Oak, prompting many to explore finishing techniques to achieve a similar look.

 If you’re seeking the look of White Oak, you’ll likely be happier with the final product if you choose White Oak from the start, but that does come at price.

-Installing throughout the greater Chicago area; Selling to all 50 states
+Installing throughout the greater Chicago area; Selling anywhere in the world

 Designed Stairs